 Directors of Savoya, a chauffeured ground transportation service provider.
-In 2007, he joined the Board of Directors of Cinemark Holdings, Inc. (NYSE: CNK) and in 2016 was named Lead Director.
-In addition, he serves as Chairman of the Audit Committee, and is a member of both the Compensation Committee and the Strategic Planning Committee.
+In 2007, he joined the Board of Directors of Cinemark Holdings, Inc. (NYSE: CNK) where he has been Lead Director since 2016 and Chairman since 2022.
+In addition, he serves as a member of the Audit Committee, Compensation Committee and the Strategic Planning Committee.
 From 2013 to January 2017, Mr. Sepulveda served on the Board of Matador Resources Company (NYSE:MTDR), as Director, Chairman of the Audit Committee, Chairman of the Financial Committee, and a member of both the Nominations Committee and Executive Committee.
 Mr. Sepulveda joined Interstate Battery System International, Inc. in 1990, and served as its President and Chief Executive Officer from 2004 until 2013, and continues to serve on its Board of Directors as he has since 1995.
 Prior to joining Interstate Battery, Mr. Sepulveda was a partner at KPMG with more than 10 years of audit experience, including a concentration in financial services companies and banks.
 Mr. Sepulveda received a Bachelor of Business Administration with highest honors from the University of Texas at Austin.
 He is a certified public accountant (CPA) and is a member of the American Institute of CPAs and Texas Society of CPAs.

-Chairman of the Board Independent Director

-Director Since 2010
+Chairman of the Board Independent Director Director Since 2010